 The history of this last calving event is also revealed in images taken by Sentinel-2A on 6 and 16 August.

 Jakobshavn glacier drains 6.5% of the Greenland ice sheet, producing around 10% of its icebergs.
 This amounts to some 35 billion tonnes of ice that calve every year.

 Other similar events have been documented where the glacier parted with 7 square kilometers (2.7 square miles) of ice, both earlier this year and back in 2010.

 Icebergs are often so large that they cannot float away easily.
 They remain, sometimes for years, stuck on the bottom in shallower areas of the fjord until they finally melt enough to disperse, break into pieces, or are pushed out by icebergs coming up from behind.

 Studied for over 250 years, the Jakobshavn glacier has helped to develop our understanding of the importance of ice streams and glaciers in climate change, icecap glaciology, and how they affect sea level.

 Sentinel-1A and Sentinel-2A are the first two satellites in orbit for Europe’s Copernicus program.
 While Sentinel-1A is an all-weather, day-and-night radar imaging mission, Sentinel-2A carries a multispectral imager.

-Since radar can ‘see’ through clouds and in the dark, Sentinel-1A it is particularly useful for maritime surveillance, ship safety, sea-ice charting and ice-sheet monitoring.
+Since radar can ‘see’ through clouds and in the dark, Sentinel-1A is particularly useful for maritime surveillance, ship safety, sea-ice charting, and ice-sheet monitoring.
 Sentinel-2A also demonstrates here that it is also valuable for ice and climate monitoring.